paliwalpawan/tcs-devops-prep/README.md

 	Open sonarqube in browser with "http://<EXTERNAL IP OF OTHERS2 VM>:9000" Create new project --> enter some "Project key" --> Set up --> Enter some text in "Generate Token" --> Take a note of the token (IMPORTANT !!) --> Continue --> Select Project's main language as "Java" --> Select build technology as "maven" --> take a note of the scanner command (IMPORTANT !)

-jFROG:
+NEXUS:
-	Open artifactory in browser with "http://<EXTERNAL IP OF OTHERS2 VM>:8081" At the top right corner, Click on the "Welcome, admin" dropdown --> Select Create Repositories --> Local Repository --> Select package type as "Generic" --> Provide some "Repository Key" --> Save & Finish
+	Open nexus in browser with "http://<EXTERNAL IP OF OTHERS2 VM>:8081" Click on Settings (cog-wheel icon in the top menu bar) --> Reositories --> either create a "hosted" maven rpository OR use an existing one (ex. maven-releases)
+	Click on Settings (cog-wheel icon in the top menu bar) --> Reositories --> Create repository --> docker (hosted) --> provide a name --> ensure the "Online" checkbox is checked --> Under "Repository Connectors" , check "HTTP" -> provide port# 8083 (DO NOT CHANGE IT SINCE THE SMAE PORT IS SPECIFIED IN ansible-playbooks/daemon.json) --> keep remaining settings as-is --> Save
+	Click on Settings (cog-wheel icon in the top menu bar) --> Security --> Realms -> Add "Docker bearer token realm" to the Active list (right hand side panel)

 JENKINS :
 	Open Jenkins with "http://<EXTERNAL IP OF OTHERS VM>:8080"